Sydney, New South Wales, Australia 1872 – 1938

 [(Nocturne - waterhole and saplings in meadow)] 1921

-Materials & Technique: drawings, watercolours, watercolour Support: paper
+Materials & Technique: drawings, watercolours, painting in watercolour Support: thick textured 'watercolour' paper

 JW Tristram’s Landscape is typical of his repertoire of romantic nocturnes in celebration of the Australian bush.
 Tristram, a highly skilled watercolourist, teacher and founding member of the Australian Watercolour Institute was also a great admirer of JJ Hilder, who is also represented in Moist with Farm kitchen 1908.
 Like Hilder, Tristram often used the reverse side of the paper to paint his watercolours – allowing the watery pigment to pool in the highly textured surface of his dappled and dreamy landscapes.
 In Landscape Tristram paints a rising full moon glowing in the quiet waters of a meandering creek; supple young eucalypt saplings stand tall, strong and graceful, silhouetted against the blue warmth of the bush night.